 Ogasawara Islands is a cluster of remote islands situated approximately 1,000 km southeast of Tokyo.
 It consists of about 30 islands, each of them offers exciting tourist attractions and scenic spots in nature.
 Chichijima and Hahajima are only inhabited ones that are accessible by regular ferry service from Tokyo.
 In spite of the inconvenient location, the stunning beauty of nature and a range of outdoor activities never stop enchanting visitors who enjoy marine sports and natural experiences.
-The geographical feature also contributes to create a diversity of eco-system that is totally separated from any other areas in Japan!
+The geographical feature also contributes to creating a diversity of the ecosystem that is totally separated from any other areas in Japan!

 14. Mt.
 Fuji

-Many of you probably have seen a picture of Mt.
+Many of you have probably seen a picture of Mt.
 Fuji, the highest mountain in Japan in travel guides or somewhere else.
-It is an iconic mountain that is located on borders between Shizuoka and Yamanashi prefecture.
-The 3,776-meter mountain has been loved by Japanese people over centuries as a symbol which appears in famous poetries and other old literatures.
+It is an iconic mountain that is located on the borders between Shizuoka and Yamanashi prefecture.
+The 3,776-meter mountain has been loved by Japanese people over centuries as a symbol which appears in famous poetries and other old literature.
 It welcomes visitors with different appearance changing for each season, which looks especially graceful when snowcapped from autumn to spring.
 Summer is a perfect season to enjoy hiking the sacred mountain which offers a breathtaking view from the summit!